JohnnyFee/johnnyfee.github.io/source/_posts/2015-06-19-wordpress-javascript.md

 Do you plan to have thousands of users, with dozens of simultaneous connections?
 You’ll need some beefy hardware, but you’ll also probably be fine keeping everything in WordPress.

 Do you plan to have millions of users, with tens of thousands of simultaneous connections?
 If so, you need some top-notch engineers, so hopefully you have the money for them.
 In any case, you’ll either be pushing WordPress to its limits or using other platforms to serve your realtime interactions.

-These kinds of scaling questions are covered further in [Chapter 16](ch16.html "Chapter 16.
-WordPress Optimization and Scaling").

 ## Backbone.js